 If any of the tables listed above reflect information that is no longer calculated and available or relevant because of changes in operations, the Commonwealth will provide notice of such change in the first annual filing of Annual Operating Data after such changes are undertaken.
 The format of the tables also may be altered.

 Event Disclosure.
-The Continuing Disclosure Agreement requires the Commonwealth to provide timely notice to the MSRB of the following events if such events are material with respect to the Bonds:
+The Continuing Disclosure Agreement requires the Commonwealth to provide timely notice to the MSRB of the following events with respect to the Bonds: